Infosys' slower revenue growth outlook slams shares

 "However, there is one thing we need to keep in mind.
 This is the first quarter when the budgets are just prepared and in the planning stage so we will get more clarity on how the year will go when we are a few months into it."

-Bangalore-based Infosys said consolidated net profit for the fiscal fourth quarter ended March 31 rose 27.4 percent to 23.16 billion rupees from 18.18 billion rupees a year earlier.
+Bangalore-based Infosys said consolidated net profit for the fiscal fourth quarter ended March 31 rose 27.4 percent to 23.16 billion rupees ($449 million) from 18.18 billion rupees a year earlier.

-Analysts had forecast a net profit of 23.18 billion rupees for the company, whose customers include Procter & Gamble Co and Volkswagen AG, according to Thomson Reuters data.
+Analysts had forecast a net profit of 23.18 billion rupees for the company, whose customers include Procter & Gamble Co (PG.N) and Volkswagen AG (VOWG_p.DE), according to Thomson Reuters data.

 CHALLENGING YEAR